Beta

 The 7 System Elements

 In 2016, the BECDD initiative created a Design Subcommittee on Research and Development.
 Through this Subcommittee, an early-stage idea of a measurement and data system began to emerge.
 The group was focused in particular on the idea of social cohesion, and explored ways of measuring neighborhood progress that weren’t only rooted in traditional demographic and socioeconomic indicators, which always seemed to fall short of measuring what residents actually care about.
 With this framing, it became clear that using only traditional, secondary data sources was not going to meet the needs of our community, so the committee began discussing potential primary indicators that could complement traditional secondary data sources.
 We prepared a list of these potential indicators for the 2016 BECDD summit, and shared the list with other members of the initiative for review and discussion.
-Out of this discussion came the Consensus Framework for Detroit Neighborhood Success Measures .
+Out of this discussion came the Consensus Framework for Detroit Neighborhood Success Measures.

 In early 2017, a group of researchers at Lawrence Technological University conducted a literature review focused on the idea of social cohesion that became an important foundational document for stakeholders moving forward.
 In particular, the review noted that social cohesion is a “necessary but insufficient” condition for strong neighborhoods, laying the ultimate foundation for the notion of “neighborhood vitality” to become a cornerstone of the developing data system element.
 Equally important to this work, the report detailed the following findings, all of which were considered in the design and development of the NVI:

-"The literature stresses that approval of indicators from the community is a key to the success in data evaluation process.
+“The literature stresses that approval of indicators from the community is a key to the success in the data evaluation process.
 Other community-based approaches such as setting neighborhood boundaries that make logical sense to community organizations (as opposed to census tracts, for example), and overlaying economic data like the unemployment rate, etc., are likely to encourage the community to have a sense of ownership about the community progress assessment and actively participate in the evaluation process (Parenteau et al. 2008).
 All of this, as the literature suggests, should be done with open and committed sharing of data by the city government (e.g., that of Milwaukee), even when they know it has the potential to be used to challenge their own policies (Ghose, 2003).
 As to organizational assessment, the risks of diversifying into service areas beyond traditional expertise can lead to failed ventures, which can create distrust and further lack of financial support.
-Being honest with support communities about any financial issues is also listed as a key to organizational success in the literature (Bratt & Rohe 2005)".
+Being honest with support communities about any financial issues is also listed as a key to organizational success in the literature (Bratt & Rohe 2005).”

 Around the same time, Tom Burns was engaged by BECDD to support the initiative.
 Tom's unique expertise flowed from his work with foundations, ground-level community development organizations, and local/national intermediaries.
-Because he worked in multiple cities, and with multiple types of organizations, brought a unique perspective that was both global and local.
+Because he worked in multiple cities, and with multiple types of organizations, he brought a unique perspective that was both global and local.
 He offered insightful coaching and strategic advice based on an understanding on how these different kinds of organizations operate - and the challenges they face - in the community development arena.
 He also felt that our work in Detroit, unlike the other cities he had long studied, was the first effort he'd seen to "formalize" a community development system - to intentionally and thoughtfully study the elements of such a system.

-BECDD decided to engage him directly, through his consulting firm Urban Ventures Group, to look at five cities with"mature" community development systems .
+BECDD decided to engage him directly, through his consulting firm Urban Ventures Group, to look at five cities with "mature" community development systems.
 His conclusion from that engagement was that there wasn't going to be a "silver bullet" model we could copy, but that there would be lessons we could take from each example.
 He identified community development systems that weren't necessarily "models", but were examples of community development principles and practices that were in play for long periods of time in these cities, and had experienced ebbs-flows, problems and solutions, and could offer learnings.

 Tom passed away after a brief illness in August 2018 in the midst of our work together.
 We miss him, and we are so grateful for the wisdom he contributed to this work in the last few years of his life.
 His legacy reaches far and wide, and we hope this work does him proud.